Trequetrum/rxjs-my-guide/Nns.md

 });
 ```

 Here, you need access to both `something` and `somethingElse` inside the callback.
-With nestedsubscriptions you can rely on functional clsure to hold those values for you.
+With nested subscriptions you can rely on functional closure to hold those values for you.
 How can you get those into your subscription otherwise?

-Well, the idiomatic way to do this is to map each response that you require in the final subscribe into a object, array, map, or other data structure that the subscription callback can consume.
+Well, the idiomatic way to do this is to map each response that you require in the final subscribe into an object, array, map, or other data structure that the subscription callback can consume.

 ```JavaScript
 doSomething().pipe(